survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt;
 ```

-Webpack caches the modules so the next time you import Alt, will return the same instance again.
+Webpack caches the modules so the next time you import Alt, it will return the same instance again.

 T> There is a Chrome plugin known as [alt-devtool](https://github.com/goatslacker/alt-devtool).
-After installed you can connect to Alt by uncommenting the related lines above.
-You can use it to debug the state of your stores, search and travel in time.
+After it is installed, you can connect to Alt by uncommenting the related lines above.
+You can use it to debug the state of your stores, search, and travel in time.

 ### Defining CRUD API for Notes